FAQs

 2. I want to create treasured family memories.
 Are children welcome on board?

 We welcome all ages, from newborns to grand-folks, to join the family adventure.
-The Pacific Yellowfin has ample room for 8 guests to a family of 12.
-There’s plenty of entertainment for children and big kids alike from our on-deck hot tub, mountain bikes, and Honda Ruckus scooters, and our 40′ inflatable slide, water trampolines, and watersports equipment.
+The Pacific Yellowfin has ample room for 8 guests up to a family of 12.
+There’s plenty of entertainment for children and big kids alike from our on-deck hot tub, mountain bikes, Honda Ruckus scooters, and our 40” inflatable slide, water trampolines, and watersports equipment.

 *Our Pacific Playground Expedition offers more multi-generational activities than our Rainforest Safari Expedition.